Justice League (Superman, Batman, Wonder Woman, Aquaman, The Flash, Cyborg) | Shazam | Other Superheroes

 - Manchild: Billy with the Power of Shazam becomes a 14-year old in a 30-something man's body.

-- Nigh-Invulnerability: Stamina of Atlas, which gives him a Healing Factor and toughness pretty much on par with yellow sun-exposed Kryptonians.
-Billy discovers by accident that he's bullet-proof and takes some severe thrashing without bruises.
+- Nigh-Invulnerability: Billy possesses the Stamina of Atlas, which gives him a Healing Factor and toughness pretty much on par with yellow sun-exposed Kryptonians.
+Billy discovers by accident that he's bullet-proof and takes some severe beatings without showing any bruises.

 - Power Perversion Potential: Being able to transform into an adult allows Billy to buy beer, ditch school, and go into strip clubs.